FoxxDev-Collab/fileserv-go23432/README.md

 | `FILESERV_TLS_CERT` | - | Path to TLS certificate for HTTPS |
 | `FILESERV_TLS_KEY` | - | Path to TLS private key for HTTPS |

-You can set these in your shell, systemd service file, or container environment depending on how you're deploying FileServ.
+You can set these in your shell, systemd service file, or container environment depending on how you're deploying.

 ---